-I've made a list of the best investing books of all time so you can learn to think like the world's top stock market investors!
+I have created a list including 16 of the best investing books of all time so you can:

 A Comprehensive List of the Best Investing Books of All Time